zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 with this Method.
 To get those use Method [Get-Del-NS-IPs] or Method [Get-Del-NS-Names-and-IPs].

-This is an [internal Method] that can be referred to by other Methods in this document, but not by Test Case specifications.
+This is an [Internal Method][Internal Methods] that can be referred to by other Methods in this document, but not by Test Case specifications.

 ### Inputs